whatever-nine/surgeon/README.md

-NOTICE: Not working in Male Human Brawler patch.
-Please wait until the proxy devs revised the required packets.

 ## Surgeon
 A tera-proxy module that is able to change your character's appearance (race, gender, face slider and voice).

 ## Difference to the original
+* Includes Snugglez's [relog](https://github.com/Snugglez/relog) module by default.
+Please delete any relog modules you installed in tera-proxy.
+You can ignore the missing opcodes unless you moved/deleted your characters then use the relog module.
 * Cleaned-up codes.
-* Can apply different presets to different characters whereas the original one caused inconveniences, and has buggy side effects in certain circumstances.
+* Can apply and dynamically change different presets to different characters whereas the original one caused inconveniences, and has buggy side effects in certain circumstances.
-* Replaced the outdated relog with safer lobby command.
-* Removed aesthetic abnormalities and shape changers such as darkan and lachelith because they are unnesesary for the moment.
+* Removed aesthetic abnormalities and shape changers such as darkan and lachelith because Arborean Apparel.
 * Using race/appearance/gender voucher emulation now requires you to be in Celestial Arena.
-* Spawn the preview character clientside the first time "Load" command is used.
+* Spawn the preview character clientside the first time "surgeon load [x]" command is used.
 * Includes a anti-crash that makes incompatible classes (such as Baraka gunner, Male Aman brawler, and Popori ninja) reverted into compatible class (FeCast gunner, Female human brawler, Elin Ninja).

 ## Usage